peacey/split-vpn/README.md

 * Can be used with multiple openvpn instances with separate configurations for each.
 This allows you to force different clients through different VPN servers.
 * IPv6 support for all options.
 * Run on boot support via UDM-Utilities boot script.
-* Supports OpenVPN, WireGuard kernel module, and wireguard-go docker container.
+* Supports OpenVPN, WireGuard kernel module, wireguard-go docker container, OpenConnect docker container, and external VPN clients on your network (nexthop).

 ## Compatibility